dikortis/LetsTalkETC/Episodes/Episode_5.md

-promising the most benefits from the public treasury with the result that the democracy always collapses due to loose fiscal policy so I I always thought that was kind of an interesting one you know whether it's true or false you know it's hard to hard to say there's a similar
+promising the most benefits from the public treasury with the result that the democracy always collapses due to loose fiscal policy so I always thought that was kind of an interesting one you know whether it's true or false you know it's hard to hard to say there's a similar